Ampersand-ASL/amp-win/docs/user.md

 # Ampersand Server User/Install Documentation

-At the moment the Ampersand Server (amp-server) provides a basic [All Star Link](https://www.allstarlink.org/) node for desktop radio-less use.
+At the moment the Ampersand Server provides a basic [All Star Link](https://www.allstarlink.org/) node for desktop radio-less use.
 Future releases will enable more functionality.
 Send comments/questions to Bruce MacKinnon (KC1FSZ) using the e-mail address in [QRZ](https://www.qrz.com/db/KC1FSZ).